raspberrypilearning/rpi-python-remote-pins/en/step_1.md

 	rem_pi = PiGPIOFactory(host="192.168.1.100")
 	```

-- You can now create your devices and control them.
-Just pass in the pin number you wish to control.
+- You can now create your devices and control them - just pass in the pin number you wish to control.

 	```python
 	led = LED(rem_pi(17))